Weekdays, once a week, 90 mins, $449

 Our curriculum consists of twelve consecutive tiers from Beginner to Intermediate levels: 101, 102, 103, 104, 201, 202, 203, 204, 301,302, 303, 304.
 Each level can be covered over one 11-week or 10-week class.

 Juniors Beginner: 101–104

 Upon completion of levels 101 to 104, teens will know how to greet someone, introduce themselves and others, describe a person, and express emotions.
-They will be able to talk proficiently about jobs, housing, and meals.
-Students will also learn how to have a conversation over the phone in French and make vacation plans.
+They will be able to talk proficiently about where they live, their family, their style, talk about their leisure and about food.
+Students will also learn how to order in a restaurant and talk over the phone.
 In grammar, frequently used verbs and irregular verbs will be covered.
-The imperative form, the present tense, the future tense, the “passé composé” and “imparfait” past tenses, will be introduced along with reflexive verbs and their usage.
+The present tense, the future tense, and the “passé composé” will be introduced along with reflexive verbs and their usage.

 Juniors Advanced Beginner: 201–204

-Upon completion of levels 201 to 204, teens will be able to talk about someone’s physical traits and character, describe their interests and environment.
+Upon completion of levels 201 to 204, teens will be able to talk about someone’s physical traits and character, describe their interests, travel and environment.
 Vocabulary relating to tourism, hobbies, health, transportation, nature, and city life will be studied.
-The future, recent past, and continuous present tenses will be covered.
-The conditional tense and difference between “imparfait” and “passé composé” past tenses will be learned, and the “subjonctif” form will also be taught.
+The “passé composé”, future, recent past, and continuous present tenses will be covered.
+The difference between “imparfait” and “passé composé” past tenses will be learned.

 Upon completion of levels 301 to 304, teens will be able to talk about the media, the environment, the world of work, and the arts.
 In grammar, the present and past conditional tense, as well as the “plus-que-parfait” will be taught, in addition to the imperative and gerundive.
 Teens will be able to give a critique, express a wish or a possibility, talk about positive and negative emotions and explain projects.